JoseMartinezgit/wildlife-cv-pipeline/README.md

 One of the most important parts of the project was building the full pipeline from metadata loading to final evaluation.
 The project was not just about calling a pretrained model.
 It required processing the annotation files, constructing a usable dataset, defining a custom PyTorch dataset class, applying transformations, building dataloaders, modifying the model architecture, training the network, computing evaluation metrics, and visualizing predictions.

-This made the project a complete applied machine learning workflow.

 ## Software Engineering Perspective

 From a software engineering perspective, the project emphasized the importance of building a clear and reproducible pipeline.
 Each part of the code had a specific role.